 How does van leasing for the self-employed work?

-If you are self-employed then there should be no reason why you would not qualify for van leasing.
-Here is how it works;
+If you’re self-employed then there is no reason why you should not qualify for van leasing (though we will talk about that a little later).

-As long as you have a strong credit score and the finance house is confident that you can make the monthly payments, then there is no reason why you should not qualify for van finance.
+As long as your credit score is good and the Finance House is confident that you will be able to meet the monthly payments for your lease, then there is no reason why you shouldn’t qualify for van finance.

 Can I lease a van if I have bad credit?

-However, it might be more expensive because you are a greater risk.
-But, it can still be done.
-If you cannot get finance for van leasing, then your alternative is looking at buying a used van.
+If you are unable to get finance for a van then your alternative is looking at buying a used van outright.

-Will I have to pay company car tax on a van?
+Will I have to pay Company Van Tax?

-If you have a van that you are using for personal use, which means using it on the weekends and for personal trips, then you will have to pay company car tax.
+If you have a van that is used for both personal and business journeys (e.g. using it on the weekends when you’re not working and for personal trips), then you will have to pay Company Van Tax.